andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey-technical-details.md

 SendGrid is awesome.

 Their API is powerful and lets you send lots of e-mail quickly.
-The [Python wrapper for the API](https://github.com/sendgrid/sendgrid-python) is easy to use and intuitive.
+The [Python wrapper for the API](https://github.com/sendgrid/sendgrid-python) is easy to use and intuitive ([see?](https://github.com/andrewheiss/Dissertation/blob/master/Data/Survey/send_mail.py)).
 They have a nice templating engine and analytic and tracking features.
 Note to self: use SendGrid for all future survey administration.

 To boost its reputation, I [whitelabeled](https://sendgrid.com/docs/User_Guide/Settings/Whitelabel/index.html) the ingoresearch.org domain and all outgoing links.
 Despite all this DNS whitelabeling, my reputation took a huge hit after the first round of 2,000 e-mails, likely because there were so many bounces (i.e. it dropped from 100% to 76% (!))